 Professional and/or competitive shooter games are fast becoming a sustainable industry trend for mobile gaming.
-Both game development and smartphone hardware reaching the point where phones can absolutely deliver top-notch gaming experiences — even for first-person shooters.
+Both game development and smartphone hardware is reaching the point where phones can absolutely deliver top-notch gaming experiences — even for first-person shooters.

 And if you're looking for something a bit less violent, check out our favorite Android games of 2021!